 Michele Finkelstein, MSW, LCSWA, C-DBT

 Michele recently relocated to Greensboro from Seattle, Washington where she worked as an outpatient therapist in a community mental health setting.
 She brings with her a range of experience working with individuals struggling with Substance Use Disorder, PTSD, Depression, Anxiety, Bipolar Disorder, and co-occurring disorders.
 Michele is formally trained and certified in Dialectical Behavioral Therapy (C-DBT) and utilizes a trauma-informed lens to deliver Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Narrative Therapy throughout treatment.
 She has also had the pleasure to facilitate multiple groups including DBT, Seeking Safety, and Music Therapy.
 Michele strives to create a collaborative and safe space that is guided by client voice and self-determination.

 Prior to her clinical work, Michele has had over ten years of experience working for social justice and grassroots initiatives.
 She received her master’s degree in Social Work from Seattle University and has an undergraduate degree in Peace & Conflict Studies.

 Cynthia McSwain, NCC, LCMHC, CCTP

 Cynthia completed her Masters of Science in Clinical Mental Health Counseling from North Carolina Agricultural and Technical State University.
 She is a Nationally Certified Counselor, a Licensed Clinical Mental Health Counselor, and a Certificate Clinical Trauma Professional.

 Cynthia’s counseling background is working with adults and children who have experienced emotional, physical, and/or sexual abuse.
-During this time, Cognitive Behavioral Therapy (CBT) and Trauma Focused CBT (TF-CBT) techniques (I am not rostered TFCBT) were primarily used for processing the trauma and developing coping skills to reduce flashbacks, intrusive thoughts, anxiety, and/or depression.
-I also served as a parent educator for co-parents whose intimate relationship had ended but shared a child(ren).
+During this time, Cognitive Behavioral Therapy (CBT) and Trauma-Focused CBT (TF-CBT) techniques (not rostered TFCBT) were primarily used for processing the trauma and developing coping skills to reduce flashbacks, intrusive thoughts, anxiety, and/or depression.
+She also served as a parent educator for co-parents whose intimate relationship had ended but shared a child(ren).
 During these sessions, communication, child development, and self-care were taught.

 Currently, a variety of techniques and theories are utilized to fit the adult client’s needs and goals.
 Some of the approaches include techniques from Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), and Psychodynamic Approaches.
-I am passionate about helping people move from survival mode to thriving in their life with authenticity, coping skills, and hope!
+Cynthia is passionate about helping people move from survival mode to thriving in their life with authenticity, coping skills, and hope!